Diagnosing Childhood Seizures and Epilepsy

 Neuropsychological Testing

 Pediatric neuropsychologists who have extensive experience working with children perform interviews and ask your child to complete puzzles, questionnaires, and timed tasks.
-Understanding their strengths and weaknesses helps doctors determine which parts of their brain might not be functioning normally.
+Understanding your child's strengths and weaknesses helps doctors determine which parts of their brain might not be functioning normally.
 This can be helpful for improving your child’s cognitive function and determining whether they are eligible for epilepsy surgery.

 Wada Test